 Cocaine is a highly addictive stimulant plant that is used in rare instances for medical purposes.
 When used, the drug causes an intense and short-acting high due to a rush of neurotransmitter dopamine.
 As a result, a person may want to use more of the drug to achieve the same effect of using cocaine for the first time.
-The result can be an addiction, and the health problems and concerns that come with it.
+This could lead to an addiction, and the health problems and concerns that come with it.
 Cocaine addiction can also affect a person’s relationship with their friends and family.
 It causes them to lose control over their use, which impacts their abilities to navigate through their daily lives.
-As a result, many rehabilitation experts suggest seeking professional cocaine use disorder treatment for people who struggle with it.
+As a result, many rehabilitation experts suggest seeking professional treatment for people who struggle with substance abuse.

 At the time, scientists perceived cocaine as a potential “wonder drug.”
-Chemists observed that cocaine had local anesthetic properties because when applied to the skin or tasted on the tongue, cocaine could cause numbness.5 As a result, the medical community started to use cocaine as a topical local anesthetic, such as for eye surgeries.
+Chemists observed that the drug had local anesthetic properties because when applied to the skin or tasted on the tongue, it would cause numbness.5 As a result, the medical community started to use cocaine as a topical local anesthetic.

 While people did experience overdoses related to abuse of the substance, some of the leading medical minds of the era used and experimented with cocaine.
 An example is neurologist Sigmund Freud who wrote papers about his cocaine habit and addiction.5

-Another well-known item has its roots in cocaine: Coca-Cola.5 The drink used to be a combination of cocaine and a sugar-rich syrup sold in soda fountains as early as 1886.
+Another well-known item has its roots in cocaine: Coca-Cola.5 The drink used to be a combination of the drug and a sugar-rich syrup sold in soda fountains as early as 1886.
 5 However, the company stopped selling Coca-Cola that contained cocaine in 1903.

 Cocaine in the 20th Century

-Cocaine use started to decrease by the end of the 1980s, but cocaine remains a drug of abuse today.
+Cocaine use started to decrease by the end of the 1980s, but it is still used today.
 According to 2014 results from the National Survey on Drug Use and Health, an estimated 1.5 million people have used cocaine in the past month.
 4 Of these individuals, the greatest age group that abuse cocaine at a higher rate are 18 to 25 year olds.
-4 Of known cocaine users, an estimated 913,000 Americans are addicted to the drug.
+4 Of known users, an estimated 913,000 Americans are addicted to the drug.
 4

 Street names for cocaine include:

 When sold on the street, cocaine usually appears as a white powdered substance.
-Drug dealers may mix other similar white powders with cocaine in an attempt to have more product to sell.
+Drug dealers may mix other similar white powders with it in an attempt to have more product to sell.
 Examples of these powders include cornstarch, flour, or talcum powder.
 1 Sometimes, dealers will mix cocaine with other drugs in an attempt to increase the high from their product.
 Examples include amphetamine or painkilling medications, such as fentanyl.
-As a result, a person may not know what they are truly using when they use cocaine.
+As a result, a person may not know what they are getting when they purchase the drug.

 How is Cocaine Abused?

 People abuse cocaine in a variety of ways to get high.
-One of the most common is to snort cocaine through their nose.
-However, there are other methods of cocaine abuse, which include:
+One of the most common is to snort it through their nose.
+However, there are other methods of abuse, which include: